Find us on Twitter @MPPLib. We’ll bring you updates, photos, events, and more.

-Get e-news you can use!
-Click on the e-Library tab on our website and scroll down to sign up for our e-newsletter.
+Get e-news you can use when you sign up for our e-newsletter.
 Library news will be delivered to your inbox twice per month.
 Hear about events and programs, discover new services, and find out what’s happening in Mount Prospect.
 You also have one-click access to program registration, the catalog, your account, and the Library calendar.

 We know you like us, but do you “Like” us?
 Visit us on Facebook and get the latest Library news, updates on your favorite books and authors, and links to local happenings.
 Find a link to share with your friends or leave us a message about what you’re reading.

 (While we know cats seem to rule the Internet, we reserve the right to post cute photos of dogs, birds, lemurs, baby pandas, Komodo dragons, or any other animal we deem adorable).

 You can now view back issues of all magazines that the Library subscribes to as part of our Zinio e-magazine service.
 Zinio features full-color, cover-to-cover issues that you can read anytime on your computer, tablet, or mobile device with your MPPL card.
 Select as many titles and issues in the MPPL collection as you want and keep them as long as you like.
 Click Here to learn more.

 The Affordable Health Care Act Computer Labs scheduled for Dec.
 3 (1-3 p.m.) and Dec.
 9 (7-9 p.m) have been cancelled.
 However, you are welcome to use the computers on the second floor anytime to research or sign up for health insurance.
 Librarians can offer limited assistance on navigating the website but cannot offer advice on health care plans.

 Our librarians have compiled a comprehensive list of information on the Affordable Health Care Act, featuring dates, links, marketplace information, and programs to help you make decisions about your health care.